 AniFem staffers Caitlin, Chiaki, Dee, Peter, and Vrai submitted their Top 20 anime of the decade, with a few simple guidelines:

 - They needed to be TV series with at least one complete season that ended in 2010 or later.
 This meant that, for example, Ascendance of a Bookworm was off the table (it’s a split-cour continuing into 2020), but Season 1 of Fruits Basket (2019) was fair game.

 - We focused on recommendations: series with intersectional feminist-relevant themes and topics that we would actively toss at our readers.
 Guilty pleasures and harmless fun took lower precedence.
-(Don’t worry, though—we’ll be publishing some personal bonus picks later this week, so you’ll have plenty of time to side-eye our questionable tastes then!)
+(Don’t worry, though—we’ve also published some personal bonus picks, so you can check those out if you’d like to side-eye our questionable tastes.)

 How are they organized?

 Very loosely!
 We’ve highlighted the top two titles, then categorized the others based on both the overall number of votes and any Top 5 picks.
 We’ll explain the rankings in more detail in each category.